OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 ##### Transaction Signing Using Push Notifications and PKI

 The best way to implement step-up authentication is by leveraging the device Keychain.
-The app generates a public/private key pair on user sign-up and enrolls the public key with the backend.
-To authorize a transaction, the backend sends a push notification containing the transaction data to the mobile app.
+The app generates a public/private key pair on user sign-up and enrolls the public key with the back end.
+To authorize a transaction, the back end sends a push notification containing the transaction data to the mobile app.
 The user asking to confirm or deny the transaction.
 If confirmed, the user is prompted to unlock the Keychain (by entering PInNor fingerprint) and the data is signed with user's private key.
 Send the signed data to the server to confirm the transaction.

 ##### Supplementary Mechanisms